Tom Clancy's Rainbow Six 3: Raven Shield: Development

 Tom Clancy's Rainbow Six 3: Raven Shield was developed for Microsoft Windows from around November, 2000 (according to the game's credit screen), to February, 13, 2003, which it was finished as the development neared completion, and through a collaboration between Ubisoft and Red Storm Entertainment, including Ubisoft's other studio, Montreal and Milan, after their acquisition in August, 30, 2000.
+The development team consisted around 50 people, who built the game in the latest Unreal Engine.
+Tom Clancy had veto power with every project that bore his name, including Rainbow Six and would demand changes through an intermediary if he found it necessary.

 Console versions

 Tom Clancy's Rainbow Six 3 was initially ported to Microsoft's Xbox console to take advantage of the Xbox Live online functionality.
 The Xbox version was developed by Ubisoft Montreal.
 The game was later ported to the PlayStation 2 and GameCube in early 2004 by developer Ubisoft Shanghai.
 The GameCube version is limited to two players for local multiplayer.
-Although both games are titled Rainbow Six 3, this version is not subtitled Raven Shield and contains somewhat different content.
-For instance, the multiplayer maps in the console and PC versions are different, with some appearing only in the console versions, others in the PC version.
+Although both games are titled Rainbow Six 3, this version is not subtitled Raven Shield and contains partially different content.
+For instance, the multiplayer maps in the console and PC versions are different, with some appearing only in the console versions, and others in the PC version.